ceu-lang/ceu/docs/manual/v0.20/docs/statements/loops.md

 ### Numeric Iterator

-The numeric loop modifies the value of a control variable on each iteration according to the specification of an optional interval as follows:
+The numeric loop executes its body a fixed number of times based on a numeric range for a control variable:

 ```ceu
 Numeric ::= (`_´|ID_int) in [ (`[´ | `]´)